-Congleton won North West in Bloom Large Town category in 2013, 2015 and 2016!
-In 2014 and 2016 we had the honour and challenge of representing the North West in the national finals of Britain in Bloom.
-Both times we achieved Gold.
-Although we won best large town again last year we were not allowed to be re-entered into the National In Bloom finals.
-In 2018 Congleton in Bloom will be celebrating its 20th anniversary and would love to be back in the nationals!
-Please help us to win again this year to make that possible!
+Congleton won North West in Bloom Large Town category in 2013, 2015, 2016 and again in 2017!
+In 2014 and 2016 we had the honour and challenge of representing the North West in the national finals of Britain in Bloom- due to the hard work an great results in 2017 this has enabled Congleton to compete in Britain in Bloom again in 2018.

 - To make Congleton an attractive place to live, work, shop and visit.

 - To provide opportunities for the community to become involved either individually or in groups.